NLnetLabs/routinator/doc/manual/source/output-formats.rst

             - *metadata* contains some information about the validation run itself.

-          All four members are always present, even if :ref:`advanced-features:bgpsec` and/or
-          :ref:`advanced-features:aspa` have not been enabled.
-In this case, *routerKeys* and *aspas* will simply be empty.
+          Of the first three, only those members are present that have not been disabled or excluded.

           The *roas* member contains an array of objects with four elements
           each: